 UrIToUploadResources - URL to the "UploadImportControl" directory that must be deployed with the upload import web control.
 This directory contains resources the user interface of the upload control needs to function properly.
-Note: This setting should include a slash at the end.

 Example: "/ScormEngine/NoddyLms/UploadImportControl/"

 Registration Instance and Package Versioning